Key Takeaways

 One security vulnerability means patching 12 systems.
 One accessibility compliance requirement means auditing 12 codebases.
 One SSO integration means configuring 12 identity providers.

 Operational overhead compounds faster than revenue.
-That's when support leaders realize they're not running a scalable operation — they're running 12 small operations badly.
+That's when support leaders realise they're not running a scalable operation — they're running 12 small operations badly.

 The Multi-Brand Help Center Architecture That Scales Past 5 Products